-The regulations and procedures are to be implemented by each employer with effect from 1 September 2014 and all teachers must adhere to the terms of this circular.
+The regulations and procedures are to be implemented by each employer with effect from 1 September 2014 and all special needs assistants must adhere to the terms of this circular.

-This circular supersedes all previous circulars, memoranda, rules and regulations in relation to sick leave for teachers in recognised primary and post-primary schools.
-Please ensure that copies of this circular are provided to all members of the Board of Management/Education and Training Boards and its contents are brought to the attention of all teachers in your employment including those on leave of absence.
+This circular supersedes all previous circulars, memoranda, rules and regulations in relation to sick leave and leave arising as a result of an assault at work for special needs assistants in recognised primary and post-primary schools.
+Please ensure that copies of this circular are provided to all members of the Board of Management/Education and Training Boards and its contents are brought to the attention of all special needs assistants in your employment including those on leave of absence.